 “When I retired, I wanted to do something fun,” she says.

-When the company sold to Frost Bank in 1999, McCormick’s office moved to southwest Fort Worth – a lengthy drive from Keller amid growing traffic.
-She continued with the bank but retired after 25 years, only to return to banking for a brief stint at American National Bank in Keller.
+When the company was sold to Frost Bank in 1999, McCormick’s office moved to southwest Fort Worth — a long drive from Keller amid growing traffic.
+She continued with the bank but retired after 25 years, only to return to the business for a brief stint at American National Bank.
 Though she was closer to home, McCormick still wanted something more.

 “I’d just been in banking all of my life, and I really had a wonderful life with bank travel,” she says.
 “But I always thought before it’s all over, I wanted to do something different and exciting.
 I thought it would be fun making pies.”